 Skillman, N.J. – The Intercollegiate Tennis Association (ITA) announced its annual All-Academic Team awards and All-Scholar-Athlete awards as both tennis programs at Concordia received recognition.
-Both teams earned the prestigious award for the second consecutive year while 10 individual awards were earned by the Clippers.

 In order to earn ITA Scholar-Athlete status a player must be a varsity letter winner, have a grade point average of at least 3.50 for the current academic year and have been enrolled at Concordia for at least two semesters.
-Each program had five players earn the ITA Scholar-Athlete award this past year.